 The Legacy 3.6R features a 3.6-liter boxer six-cylinder engine good for 256 hp and 247 lb-ft of torque.
 A five-speed automatic with shift paddles is the only transmission offered.
-In Edmunds performance testing, the 3.6R accelerated from zero to 60 in 7.1 seconds, a below-average time for the class.
-EPA fuel economy estimates for this powertrain are 18/25/20, well below average for the class.
+In Edmunds performance testing, the 3.6R accelerated from zero to 60 in 7.1 seconds, a below-average time for the segment.
+The EPA estimates the 3.6R will return 20 mpg combined (18/25), well below average for the class.

-Subaru's optional EyeSight system bundles adaptive cruise control, pre-collision braking, lane-departure warning and sway warning.
+Also optional is Subaru's EyeSight system that bundles adaptive cruise control, pre-collision braking, lane-departure warning and sway warning.
 The EyeSight system uses two cameras mounted inside the upper edge of the windshield, which Subaru says reduces the potential for damage compared with conventional radar systems mounted in the front bumper.
 EyeSight can also detect pedestrians and is capable of braking the Legacy if the driver takes no evasive action.

 In Edmunds testing, the Legacy 3.6R stopped from 60 mph in 123 feet, while the 2.5i Sport took 125 feet.
 Both are average distances for the midsize sedan class.

 The Legacy received the best possible five-star crash test ratings in frontal, side and rollover tests from the National Highway Traffic Safety Administration.
-In the Insurance Institute for Highway Safety's testing, the Subaru received the highest Top Safety Pick+ accolade after earning a "Good" rating (the highest possible) in the moderate-overlap frontal-offset crash test, as well as the side-impact and roof-strength tests.
-It also earned an "Acceptable" rating (second highest) in the new small-overlap frontal-offset crash test.
+In the Insurance Institute for Highway Safety's tests the Legacy received a rating of "Good" (the highest possible) in the moderate-overlap frontal-offset crash test, side-impact and roof-strength tests.
+It earned an "Acceptable" rating (second highest) in the small-overlap frontal-offset crash test.
 Its seat/head restraint design was rated "Good" for whiplash protection in rear impacts.

 Interior Design and Special Features

-The 2014 Subaru Legacy's interior design is sleek and sophisticated, although some of the plastics lack the premium feel found in competing models.
-Controls are straightforward in lower trims, but get more complicated as you move up the line.
+The 2014 Subaru Legacy's interior design is simple and straightforward.
+Controls are basic in lower trims, but get more complicated as you move up the line, and some of the plastics lack the premium feel found in competing models.
 The optional navigation system in particular isn't all that user-friendly, as its menus are complicated and the touchscreen's virtual buttons are not always responsive.